<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=396945&amp;fmt=gif">

 • Followed your company on LinkedIn

-The worst day to send an InMail is on Saturday, which sees 8% fewer responses than average.
-The response rate on Fridays is 4% below average, so you may want to consider scheduling your InMail to be sent Monday to Thursday instead.
+The worst day to send an InMail is on Saturday, which sees 13% fewer responses than average.

 An eye-catching subject line

-33% of email recipients will decide whether or not they want to open an email based on the subject line alone (Source: HubSpot).
+64% of sales email recipients will decide whether or not they want to open an email based on the subject line alone (HubSpot).

 According to LinkedIn, the best-performing subject lines contain the following words: